This post may contain affiliate links.

 Ingredients You’ll Need

-No surprises on the ingredient list here!
-Plus it’s only 10 ingredients.
+The ingredient list is fairly straight forward.
 Everything is easy to find at the store and may already be in your pantry.
-Jump to the recipe card below for exact measurements.
+Jump down to the recipe card for exact measurements.

 • A mixture or raw nuts: My favorite combination is almonds, pecans, cashews, pistachios, and pumpkin seeds.
 This combination hits all the crunch levels but feel free to use what you like or have on hand.
 Just make sure to use raw unsalted nuts.